 Makes 5 cups total.
 Each serving 1 cup

-In addition, I recently discovered a fantastic bacon.
-It’s called Applegate Farms Natural Sunday Bacon.
-It’s low in fat and calories, uncured and contains no nitrites!
+There are so many healthier bacon choices sold in most supermarkets.
+Look for one such as Oscar Mayer, no nitrates, uncured bacon.
+In addition, I like Applegate Farms Natural Sunday Bacon.
+It’s low in fat and calories, uncured, and contains no nitrites!
 Many supermarkets carry this brand.
 I bought it at Vons/Safeway and Whole Foods.
 Here’s the link to their website: http://www.applegate.com/products/natural-sunday-bacon

 |SKINNY FACTS: for 1 cup serving